rabbitmq/rabbitmq-website/site/signatures.md

 ### <a id="importing-apt" class="anchor" href="#importing-apt">With apt</a>

-On Debian and Ubuntu systems, assuming that [apt repositories](/install-debian.html) are used for installation, `apt-key` should be used to import the key.
-The direct download method is recommended because SKS servers are prone to overload.
+On Debian and Ubuntu systems, assuming that [apt repositories](/install-debian.html) are used for installation, trusted repository signing keys must be added to `apt-key` before any packages can be installed.

+This can be done using key servers or (for the RabbitMQ main signing key) a direct download.

 #### Direct Download

-The key is distributed via [GitHub](https://github.com/rabbitmq/signing-keys/releases/) and [rabbitmq.com](https://www.rabbitmq.com/rabbitmq-release-signing-key.asc):
+Main RabbitMQ signing key is distributed via [GitHub](https://github.com/rabbitmq/signing-keys/releases/) and [rabbitmq.com](https://www.rabbitmq.com/rabbitmq-release-signing-key.asc):

 <pre class="lang-bash">